Hanhan-23/Balap-inV2Web/README.md

 ---

-## Start the Django Server
+## Start the Django Development Server

 ```bash
 python manage.py runserver
 ```

-The backend will be available at
+The backend API will be available at:

 ```
 http://127.0.0.1:8000